You are being provided an opportunity to visit and collect on the Qui-Buc unpatented mining claims.

 – Bring out all trash and any other trash you might see

 – Use proper restroom facilities prior to visiting the site.
-(Only urinate, if possible.)
-Otherwise practice proper disposal according to Forest Service guidelines.
-(We have a chemical toilet on the Smoky Hawk.)
+While on the claims use proper disposal practices according to Forest Service guidelines.

 – Fill at least one additional hole that you find on site.